The Divine Woman: Plot

-Marianne (Greta Garbo) is a poor French country girl who goes to Paris in the 1860s to seek her fortune as an actress.
+Marianne is a poor French country girl who goes to Paris in the 1860s to seek her fortune as an actress.
 As she rises to success in the theatre, she must choose between the romantic attentions of two men.
-The first is Lucien (Lars Hanson), a poor but passionate young soldier who deserts the army to be with Marianne and goes to jail after stealing a dress to give her.
-Her other suitor is Henry Legrand (Lowell Sherman), a wealthy middle-aged Paris producer who offers her fame and fortune.
+The first is Lucien, a poor but passionate young soldier who deserts the army to be with Marianne and goes to jail after stealing a dress to give her.
+Her other suitor is Henry Legrand, a wealthy middle-aged Paris producer who offers her fame and fortune.